1. How long has Wild Planet been in business?

 Our tuna are caught individually using pole and troll methods.
 This ensures that no other marine life is caught or harmed in the process, unlike long-line and FAD (fish aggregating device) purse seine methods which are employed by many national companies and endanger other marine species.

-Wild Planet’s salmon, sardines and anchovies are “free school” purse seine caught which means no FADs are used to attract the fish.
+Wild Planet’s pink salmon, sardines, anchovies, mackerel and yellowtail are “free school” purse seine caught and Wild Planet’s sockeye salmon is “free school” drift net caught, which means no FADs are used to attract the fish with either method.
 For more information please view our page on sustainability and fishing methods.

 3. Where do the tuna come from?
 Are they wild or farm raised?

 Wild Planet carries only wild caught products.
 Our albacore tuna comes from pole and troll fleets in the North Pacific working in the United States and Japan.
 We also source a smaller amount of albacore from pole and troll vessels working in New Zealand and the southern Pacific waters.
 Our skipjack and yellowfin tuna are pole caught in Indonesia and Japan by small-scale family fishing vessels.